user-unknown-0711/ParatranzUploader/README.md

 2. All release JSON content is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
 You can find the full license text [here](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

 3. The font SarasaGothicTC-Bold.ttf is licensed under the SIL Open Font License, Version 1.1

+## Acknowledgements

+This project references and builds upon the translation work of [Localize Limbus Company (都市零协会汉化组)](https://github.com/LocalizeLimbusCompany) and [Limbus Traditional Mandarin (LTM繁體中文漢化組)](https://github.com/LimbusTraditionalMandarin).
+We sincerely thank both communities for their tremendous efforts in localizing Limbus Company, making the game accessible to a wider audience of Chinese-speaking players.